-A Brief Overview
+A Detailed Overview

-Rev Dr Geoffrey Waugh is the founding editor of the Renewal Journal and author of books on Ministry and Mission
+Geoffrey Waugh is the founding editor of the Renewal Journal and the author of books on Christian life and service

-The Life of Jesus provides a brief overview of history's greatest love story.
-It gives a summary of the birth and boyhood of Jesus and describes his ministry through three Passover Festivals.

-The book includes a detailed chart of a chronology of Jesus' life and ministry and examines why such a popular and compassionate young leader would encounter intense hostility and opposition leading to his crucifixion.
+The Story of Jesus is a detailed account of history's great love story.
+It is an expanded version of its companion book, The Life of Jesus.
+This larger book tells the story of Jesus with more biographical detail, including many biblical passages that tell the harmonized story of Jesus' life and ministry compiled from the Gospels.
+It gives an overview of the birth and boyhood of Jesus and describes his ministry through three Passover Festivals.
+It includes a detailed chronology of Jesus' life and ministry and examines why such a popular, loving, and compassionate young leader would encounter intense hostility and opposition causing his crucifixion.
 The mystery and wonder deepen because his resurrection transformed his followers and millions of lives.

-We now date our diaries and calendars from the time of his birth.
+Many nations date their diaries and calendars from the time of nations date their diaries and calendars from the time of his birth.
+This larger book is an expanded biography of the life, ministry, and influence of Jesus.

-Ceoffrey Waugh
+A detailed, expanded version of The Life of Jesus

-Geoffrey Waugh
+Geoffrey Wau